 MISSOURI STATE BOARD OF HEALTH BUREAU OF VITAL STATISTICS CERTIFICATE OF DEATH 1.
-PLACE OF PHYSICIANS should of OCCUPATION is very (a) Residence.
-No. (Usual place of abode) (If nonresident give city or town and State) Length of residence in city or town where death occurred How long in U.S., if of foreign birth?
+PLACE OF DEATH Resistration District No. Primary Registration District No. ....
+Reflatered No. d EXACTLY.
+PHYSICIANS great of OCCUPATION is ver (If nonresident give city or town and State) Length of residence to city or town where death occurred How long in U.S., if of foreign birth?
 PERSONAL AND STATISTICAL PARTICULARS MEDICAL CERTIFICATE OF DEATH 3.
-SEX' 4.
-COLOR OR RACE 5.
-SINGLE, MARRIED, WIDOWED OR 16.
-DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (write the word) That I attended deceased from 5a.
-IF MARRIED, WIDOWED, OR DIVORCED 5.
-DATE OF BIRTH (MONTH, DAY AND YEAR) 7.
-AGE If LESS than 1 YEARS DAYS //..brs.
-8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work (b) General nature of industry, (SECONDARY) business, or establishment in which employed (or employer). (c) Name of employer 18.
-WHERE WAS DISEASE CONTRACTED 9.
-BIRTHPLACE (city or town) (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATHY.
-20 10.
-NAME OF FATHER WAS THERE AN AUTOPSYT 11.
-BIRTHPLACE OF FATHER (CITY OR YOWN (STATE OR COUNTRY) Oct /4 .
-19/8 (Address) N. B.-Every item of in CAUSE OF DEATH in 13.
-BIRTHPLACE OF MOTHER (CITE OR TOWN).
-State the DISEASE CAUSING DEATH, or in deaths from Violent Causin, state (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOMICIDAL.
+SEX COLOR OR RACE SINGLE, MARRIED, WIDOWED OR 16.
+DATE OF DEATH (MONTH, DAY AND YEAR) DIVORCED (crite the word) 5a.
+IF MARRIED, WIDOWED, OR DIVORCED HUSBAND or (OR) WIFE OF 6.
+DATE OF BIRTH (MONTH, DAY AND YEAR 7.
+AGE II LESS 1A.
+1 YEARS.
+MONTHS DAYS day. min.
+8. OCCUPATION OF DECEASED (a) Trade, profession, or particular kind of work ...... (b) General nature of industry, (SECONDARY) business, or establishment in that it may be which employed (or employer)...... .(deration)......yra. (c) Name of employer 18.
+Where was disease contracted 9.
+BIRTHPLACE (CITY OR TOWN) (STATE OR COUNTRY) DID AN OPERATION PRECEDE DEATH?.
+10. NAME OF FATHER Every item of information shaped of DEATE in plain terms, WAS THERE AN AUTOPSYT...
+11. BIRTHPLACE OF FATHER (CITY WHAT TEST CONFIRMED DIAGNOSIST (STATE OR COUNTRY) 12 MAIDEN NAME OF MOTHE States the Disease Causing Draff, or in deaths from Vignest Causes, state 13.
+BIRTHPLACE OF MOTHER (1) MEANS AND NATURE OF INJURY, and (2) whether Accidental, Suicidal, or (STATE OR COUNTRY) HOSTICIDAL.
 (See reverse side for additional space.)
 14. 19.
-PLACE OF BURIAL, CREMATION, OR REMOVAL (Address) 20.
-UNDERTAKER
+PLACE OF BURIAL CREMATION, OR REMOVAL DATE OF BURIAL (Address) 15.
+20. UNDERTAKER